nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/search-setup.md

 Note that for historical reasons, Nuxeo 2023 continues to name "Elasticsearch" its search service and configuration options.
 Elasticsearch and OpenSearch could be used interchangeably in the documentation.

-In addition to OpenSearch 1 and Elasticsearch 7, Nuxeo also supports Elasticsearch 8 cluster, Elasticsearch 8 being backward compatible and able to honor Elasticsearch 7 API.
+In addition to OpenSearch 1 and Elasticsearch 7, Nuxeo also works with Elasticsearch 8 cluster, as Elasticsearch 8 being backward compatible and able to honor Elasticsearch 7 API.

 Please refer to [Compatibility Matrix]({{page page='compatibility-matrix'}}#elasticsearch) page for more information on the exact supported versions.

 ### Embedded Mode